dc-js/dc.js/CONTRIBUTING.md

 * Submit a pull request
 * The DC maintainer team will review and build the artifacts when merging

+## Issue Submission Guidlines

+* If you have a problem with your code, please ask your question on stackoverflow.com or the [user group](https://groups.google.com/forum/?fromgroups#!forum/dc-js-user-group)
+  * Please try to include an example of your issue on http://jsfiddle.net/ or on http://bl.ocks.org/
+* For bugs and feature requests submit a [github issue](http://github.com/NickQiZhu/dc.js/issues)
+  * Please include the version of DC you are using
+  * If you can, please try the latest version of DC on the [master](https://raw.github.com/NickQiZhu/dc.js/master/dc.js) branch to see if your issue has already been addressed or is otherwise affected by recent changes.

 # Merging Pull Requests